equinix/metal-cli/docs/metal_device_create.md

   -P, --plan string                      Name of the plan -p, --project-id string                The project's UUID.
 This flag is required, unless specified in the config created by metal init or set as METAL_PROJECT_ID environment variable.
   -S, --public-ipv4-subnet-size int      Size of the public IPv4 subnet.
-  -s, --spot-instance                    Provisions the device as a spot instance.
-      --spot-price-max float             Sets the maximum spot market price for the device: --spot-price-max=1.2 -t, --tags strings                     Tag or list of tags for the device: --tags="tag1,tag2".
+  -t, --tags strings                     Tag or list of tags for the device: --tags="tag1,tag2".
   -T, --termination-time string          Device termination time: --termination-time="2023-08-24T15:04:05Z" -u, --userdata string                  Userdata for device initialization.
 Can not be used with --userdata-file.